andrewdscott12/localLLM/docs/roo-and-claude-code.md

 Current practical status from local testing:

 - `meta-llama/Llama-3.1-8B-Instruct`
-	- Best current option for Roo agentic use in this repo
 	- Working parser path is `llama3_json`
 	- Claude Code remains unreliable even when plain chat works
     - This model will dangerously hallucinate and try to wipe out your project. *You have been warned.*